NordicSemiconductor/ble-sdk-arduino/documentation/libraries/BLE/nRF8001-Porting-ACI-Library.md

 The functions in the lib_aci.cpp are portable and are implemented in C.

 The lib_aci.cpp functions in the Arduino SDK pack the nRF8001 Events and Commands on a byte boundary.
-If your mcu’s toolchain does not support the ability to pack the messages on a byte boundary (or is not a 8 bit mcu), then use the decode functions in acilib.cpp to modify the lib_aci_event _get() function.
+If your mcu's toolchain does not support the ability to pack the messages on a byte boundary (or is not a 8 bit mcu), then use the decode functions in acilib.cpp to modify the lib_aci_event _get() function.

-###Testing of the ACI transport
+##Testing of the ACI transport

 Use the ble_aci_transport_layer_verification project to verify your ACI driver for the nRF8001.
 The nRF8001 provides the ACI Echo command (available in the nRF8001 Test mode),